mohjarabahh/doob-agency-website/README.md

 A website for Doob agency created with HTML and CSS!

-**Note:** In this project, I turned the Photoshop design (PSD template) into a website as practicing on front-end technologies.
+🌱 I turned a PSD web template into a usable and responsive website as a practice on front-end technologies!

 ## Design View
 ![design-view](./Images/design-view.png)